docxology/p3if/docs/p3if_paste.md

 microservices (i.e., the API economy [17]), new statistical and predictive analytics techniques, and expansive computational capabilities.
-Information systems and decision making have become more distributed and democratized, often requiring individuals to evaluate and act on information without having access to that information’s provenance or to the frameworks and other tools which might help assess and secure its validity.
+Information systems and decision making have become more distributed and democratized, often requiring individuals to evaluate and act on information without having access to that information's provenance or to the frameworks and other tools which might help assess and secure its validity.
 This increased accessibility of large scale information repositories and intelligence fusion methodologies have allowed for the rapid development of new interdisciplinary and